 Body Paragraph 3: Concomitant with the approach to collective security, the United States also promoted the Wilsonian ideal of economic cooperation through an open and interdependent world economic system.
 The United States played a key role in the establishment of the International Bank for Reconstruction and Development (IBRD, otherwise known as the World Bank) and International Monetary Fund (IMF) in 1944.
 These international institutions engendered economic interdependencies by regulating world currencies and promoting global commerce.
-19 At the onset of the Cold War era, the Truman administration enacted the Marshall Plan to catalyze economic recovery for Europe and Japan after the destruction caused by World War II.
-While the underlying purpose of the Marshall Plan was to thwart the spread of communism, the financial and economic aid promoted international free trade and integrated Western Europe into the new global economy.
+At the onset of the Cold War era, the Truman administration enacted the Marshall Plan to catalyze economic recovery for Europe and Japan after the destruction caused by World War II.
+While the underlying purpose of the Marshall Plan was to thwart the spread of communism, the financial and economic aid promoted international free trade and integrated Western Europe into the policy actively enhanced collective security through establishing international organizations and treaties, particularly the United Nations.

+Main Idea: The United States has promoted the Wilsonian ideal of economic cooperation through an open and interdependent world economic system, which is evident through its establishment of and involvement with the World Bank, WTO, and IMF. new global economy.
 President Bill Clinton further substantiated the desire to construct an integrated global economy when he convened Congress to ratify the General Agreement on Tariffs and Trade (GATT) in 1994, thereby establishing the World Trade Organization (WTO) to facilitate international trade agreements.
 In line with Wilsonian ideals, the American foreign policy championed several economic reforms in the twentieth century, which led to unprecedented levels of global economic cooperation and interdependence.